-Once you start applying for Graduate jobs, you’ll realise that it is an incredibly competitive market and you are likely to find yourself alongside hundreds of other Graduates competing for vacancies.
+Once you start applying for Graduate jobs, you’ll realise that it is an incredibly competitive market.
+You are likely to find yourself alongside hundreds of other Graduates competing for vacancies.
 You will need to do anything that you can do to differentiate yourself from other applicants.
-The right Gap Year can and should be that differentiating factor; that’s where Africa & Asia Venture (AV) comes in.
+The right Gap Year can, and should be that differentiating factor; that’s where Africa & Asia Venture (AV) comes in.

-A Gap Year project that takes you off the beaten track, giving you the chance to experience another culture and teaches you to not only survive, but to thrive on your own will make you stand out to an employer looking through a flood of CV’s or resumes.
-Volunteering in the developing world will offer you stand out work experience, giving you something unique to talk about at interview, and showing employers that you are not like other graduates.
+A Gap Year project takes you off the beaten track and gives you the chance to experience another culture.
+It teaches you to thrive on your own will make you stand out to an employer looking through a flood of CV’s or resumes.
+Volunteering in the developing world will offer you stand out work experience.
+It gives you something unique to talk about at interview, and showing employers that you are not like other graduates.
 So the question is… can you afford not to take a Graduate Gap Year?

 Don’t just take our word for it…

-“If you choose to do something worthwhile on your gap year, like AV in Africa or Asia, then you are differentiating yourself to employers.
-When it comes to applying for summer internship/graduate positions at big firms, their approach for discovering more about your qualities is through asking applicants “competency” questions both via their on-line application systems, and at interview.
+“If you choose to do something worthwhile on your gap year, then you are differentiating yourself to employers.
+Their approach for discovering more about your qualities is through asking applicants “competency” questions both via their on-line application systems, and at interview.

-Having applied to a number of financial institutions and accountancy firms, across the board similar questions about leadership qualities, demonstrating decision making and overcoming problems, came up again and again.
-When answering these I had the option to churn out generic university based answers which I imagine many other applicants will have done, but instead I used my experiences in Africa with AV.
+Across the board, similar questions about leadership qualities, demonstrating decision making and overcoming problems, come up again and again.
+When answering these you can churn out generic university based answers or use your graduate gap opportunities in Africa and Asia.

-Particularly in interviews, firms always seemed to pick up on my time in Africa and spend time allowing me to discuss how my work there had contributed to my people, leadership and time management skills.”
+“Firms will pick up on your time spent in Africa and spend time allowing you to discuss how my work there had contributed to people, leadership and time management skills.”